zwbetz-gh/zwbetz/content/blog/site-redesign-every-kilobyte-counts/index.md

 Next up is JavaScript.
 The only JavaScript included on every page is the count script required by [GoatCounter](https://www.goatcounter.com/).
 It's about 9 kilobytes.

 The blog list page is special.
 It requires an extra script that enables searching by title.
 It's about 2 kilobytes.
 A JSON index is also required and it's currently 29 kilobytes.
 At 184 posts, that comes to about 0.16 kilobyte per post entry in the JSON index.
-If I ever get to 1,000 posts one day, that's about 160 kilobytes for the JSON index, which I may tolerate, or I may find a different "search" approach at the point.
+If I ever get to 1,000 posts one day, that's about 160 kilobytes for the JSON index, which I may tolerate, or I may find a different "search" approach at the point [^different_search].

 You may be wondering, why bother writing your own search?
 Well, it's mostly for mobile usage.
 I can `Command` + `F` in a desktop browser, but I still need a way to search on mobile.
 Plus, my search matches on multiple substrings, which is useful when you only know a few keywords of the thing you're looking for.

 The HTML size will obviously differ per page.
 But let's pick [one of the most text-heavy pages]({{< relref "make-a-hugo-blog-from-scratch" >}}), which weighs in at 70 kilobytes.

 Going with the worst-case scenario (for a text-heavy page, not a page with many images, which is not the norm for this blog), that comes to about 88 kilobytes per page (9 kilobytes CSS + 9 kilobytes JavaScript + 70 kilobytes HTML).
 Not too bad.
 Keep in mind this is raw file size.
 It doesn't consider web server compression.

+[^different_search]: I've indeed found a [different search approach](https://github.com/zwbetz-gh/zwbetz/blob/88cd5e721050c2a4c04e549e7377112455c6e43a/themes/feather/assets/js/search.js).
+Who knows, it'll probably change again.
+But as of Jan 18, 2022, I no longer generate a JSON index.
+Instead, I use a sprinkle of JS to mutate the DOM on the blog list page.
+Works swell.
+Each keyup event takes 10-20 milliseconds to complete in Mac Desktop Chrome, resulting in feedback that _feels_ instant.